Pumpkin Crescent Rolls

 Ingredients for Pumpkin Pie Crescent Rolls

-- Canned pumpkin puree – Be sure to use puree and not pumpkin pie filling!
+- Canned pumpkin puree – Be sure to use pumpkin puree and not pumpkin pie filling so that you can flavor it and sweeten it yourself.

-- Sugar – For this recipe, I use brown sugar and granulated sugar to add sweetness to the filling.
+- Sugar – For this recipe, I use both brown sugar and granulated white sugar to add sweetness to the filling.

-- Pumpkin pie spice – Look for it in the spice aisle or make homemade pumpkin spice.
+- Pumpkin pie spice – Look for this in the spice aisle of your local grocery store or make homemade pumpkin spice.

-- Egg yolks – Just like in a regular pie filling, the yolk adds richness and flavor.
+- Egg yolks – Just like in a regular pie filling, the yolk adds richness and flavor to this easy recipe.

-- Refrigerated crescent roll dough – I like Pillsbury crescents!
+- Refrigerated crescent roll dough – I like Pillsbury crescents, but any brand will work.

-- Maple Glaze – All you do is combine powdered sugar, milk, and maple extract.
-You can also use vanilla extract, if you prefer.
+- Maple extract – You can also use vanilla extract, if you prefer.
+A splash of maple syrup would be tasty too!

 Products Needed